 So, what’s the lesson here?
 Publish on your own website.
 Give your readers the opportunity to support you directly and stop depending on closed platforms like Facebook.
 Facebook could care less about supporting publishers, so don’t build your business on top of Facebook.

 “Writing as opposed to liking, thinking as opposed to reacting, owning your traffic as opposed to building up your Facebook followers that one day a Zuckerberg will take away from you when it suits his needs...
 Don’t post thoughts on Facebook.
-Use it to get traffic.” — Take the Power Back
+Use it to get traffic,” -- essentially, take the power back says iA.net.

 “I didn’t want to outsource [my content] to Patreon if in three years they do some sort of Facebook-esque thing and start hosting more and more content on their site so that it becomes more about them and less about the creators.
 I could just see that happening, and I didn’t want to go anywhere near it.” — NeimanLab